plasmazilla/thunderbird/mozilla/js/src/doc/Debugger/Debugger.Frame.md

     resumption value each handler returns establishes the completion value reported to the next handler.

-    This property is ignored on `"debugger"` frames.
+    This handler is not called on `"debugger"` frames.
+It is also not called when unwinding a frame due to an over-recursion or out-of-memory exception.

 `onResume`
 :   This property must be either `undefined` or a function.
 If it is a